near/docs/docs/hackathon/startup-guide.md

 })
 ```

-Even though you would expect, based on function signatures in the TypeScript file, that the function takes just 1 parameter, when we compile it we actually force it to be a named parameter in an object that gets passed to the function.
+Even though you would expect, based on function signatures in the AssemblyScript file, that the function takes just 1 parameter, when we compile it we actually force it to be a named parameter in an object that gets passed to the function.

 ### 2. Where are my functions when I try to call them?!